 (a) The NCGAA is the only body responsible for organizing Gaelic Games between

-collegiate teams in the USA.
+collegiate teams in North America.

 (b) The NCGAA is final authority, there is no appeal to GAA authorities in Ireland or to

 (c) The GAA Official Guide is applicable in as far as the playing rules of the games.

 North American Board and New York Board by-laws and regulations are not applicable.

 Any rules within these by-laws that are in conflict with the aforementioned rules supersede

 said rules and any other differences are to be considered rules in addition to the rules found

 (a) Prospective players must provide adequate documentation to prove their eligibility as